npm/rfcs/accepted/0003-interactive-audit-resolver.md

 (this RFC can't define the full scope of investigate)
 - **investigate** when fix is not available, investigate option shows instead.
 It goes up through the dependencies chain and finds the one that needs their package.json updated with new version specification to enable a fix.
-The result can be a call to action to create a PR (patch could be automatically generated) Patch could also be applied locally or a specific change to package-lock.json could be proposed.
+The result can be a call to action to create a PR (patch to package.json could be automatically generated) Patch could also be applied locally or a specific change to package-lock.json could be proposed.

 **skip** and **abort** options should also be provided.